fRafaelGS/KernLogic/README.md

 ## 👏 Contributors

-- Original Project by Lovable
+- Original Project by KernLogic Team
 - Documentation and fixes by Claude (Anthropic)

 ---